bkvarda/Backported-UDFs/README.md

-Back-ported the following Hive UDFs from Hive 1.3 to Hive 0.14 (currently bundled with HDP 2.3.x)
+Back-ported the following Hive UDFs from Hive 1.3 to Hive 1.1 (currently bundled with CDH 5.x)

 ===============================================